 Learning inside and outside the classroom.
 Use our science for KeyStage 2 and 3 curriculum with free resources.

-The data you have submitted so far demonstrates that the highest density of earthworms occurred in vegetable beds.
+The data you have submitted demonstrates that the highest density of earthworms was in lawns, probably because they are less disturbed by digging.
+However there were also high densities of earthworms in vegetable beds.
 These are regularly dug over and contain a high degree of nutrients, including organic matter.